 The 2025 CMO Must Be a Data Scientist — With Empathy

-There’s a widening gap between how marketing is funded and how it is managed.
+There’s a widening gap between how digital marketing is funded and how it is managed.

 Marketing is no longer the warm corner of the business.
 It’s where complexity lives: multi-touch attribution, privacy compliance, funnel optimization, first-party data orchestration, and AI-driven segmentation.
 And yet — many companies still hire CMOs for their storytelling ability rather than their analytical horsepower.